Explainer · Ownership & Wait Times

 Where do these wait-time numbers come from?

-Every figure here is drawn from approvals that NFA filers reported to NFA Watch — currently 3,045 of them.
+Every figure here is drawn from approvals reported by NFA filers — 1,408 e-file approvals in the last 90 days behind the medians above, out of 3,938 reported overall.
 It is community-sourced data, not official ATF or government records, and it reflects a sample.
 Medians shift as more filers report, so the comparison above updates over time.